 I visited Amalfi Coast for the second time this past summer.
 My first time was back in the fall of 2016 when I studied abroad in Italy.

-I was home for the Easter weekend holiday and celebrating my belated birthday with my family.
+I was home for the Easter holiday and celebrating my belated birthday with my family.
 It was a nice break from school because I was going through a lot of personal issues.
-The usual… boys, finals and the post grad scares.
+The usual… boys, finals and the post grad scaries.

 After a nice weekend with the family, it was back to school.
 That Monday morning I made my way to the library.
 Finals were around the block and the stress level was really at its tipping point.

-I went though my emails and saw I had a forwarded email from my father about a booking of an air bnb in Amalfi Coast.
+I went through my emails and saw a forwarded email from my father about a booking of an air bnb in Amalfi Coast.
 My favorite destination in Italy.
-I had fallen in love with the architecture when I first visited.
+I was slightly confused and thought it was a spam.

 If you don’t know what Amalfi looks like… well not only do I feel bad for you but I am here to save you.

 Well, you can guess what happened next.
-I called my dad so confused, wondering if what I was reading wasn’t spam or anything.
+I called my dad so confused, wondering if this was some sort of sick late April fools joke.
 He confirmed that we would be taking a family vacation to Amalfi Coast.

 I broke down in the library.
 Thoughts from all angles poured into my head.
 “When was this happening?
 Why is this happening?
 Do I even deserve this?
 How could I process this and thank my father for blessing me with another travel experience?”

 It isn’t easy being in college and realizing how much your parents have done for you.
 It was another moment in my life where my father literally reminded me of how he is my real life superhero.

 All I wanted to do was get back in my car and drive 2 hours back home to just hug my father.
 I was on a high.